bauti-defi/bauti-defi/README.md

 - Security (Offensive)

 ### What you can find in my code
+- ZK Proof circuits
 - OSRS bot scripts
+- EVM based solidity contracts fun
 - Java reflection & injection clients
 - Curation of legacy (pre-hooks) react-native stuff
-- EVM based solidity contracts fun
 - Too many REST apis
 - Not enough frontends for them all ^
 - Other stupid shit I spent time on